elvac/BusinessStrategySupport/README.md

 # MarketingStrategySupportWithSQL
-Using SQL and Excel to conduct data analysis for a movie rental company to support its marketing strategy
+Mainly SQL and Excel to conduct data analysis for a movie rental company to support its business strategy

 ## Project Brief